aollivierre/PowerShell-Youtube-dl/README.md

 These scripts require Windows PowerShell to function.
 PowerShell can be downloaded
 here: https://www.microsoft.com/en-us/download/details.aspx?id=50395

-Run the `Youtube-dl_Installer.ps1` shortcut.
+Download the project .zip file, extract it to a folder, and run the `Youtube-dl_Installer.ps1` shortcut.
 A desktop shortcut and a Start Menu shortcut will be created.
 Run either of these to use the script.

 A folder named `\Youtube-dl` will be created in the user's profile folder as well.
 This folder contains .exe files used by youtube-dl and ffmpeg.
 Additionally, the `downloadarchive.txt` file is stored here.
 The `downloadarchive.txt` file keeps a record of videos that have been downloaded from playlists.
 Any videos that the user downloads from a playlist will be added to this file and will be skipped if the playlist is downloaded again.